btarg/BlazeBot/README.md

 # Starting the bot
 On Windows, the bot can be started using the `BlazeBot-Windows.bat` file.

 On Linux/Unix, the bot can be started using the `BlazeBot-Linux.sh` file.
-(This only works with Python 3.6.X)
+(This only works with Python 3.6.X - if you're using Python 3.5 then make sure you use the `BlazeBot-Python35.sh` Launcher instead.)

 I reccommend on any Linux system that you use [Thonny](http://thonny.org) or IDLE.

 # Inviting to servers
 Use the [Discord Permissions Calculator](https://discordapi.com/permissions.html) to invite the bot to your server using the ID printed to the console, and make sure that it has admin permissions.

+# Tips
+Make sure to always update BlazeBot.
+You can create [GitHub Webhooks for Discord](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to get notified whenever a repo is updated.

+When you do this, always keep a backup!
+It's also useful to write down your token, but NEVER give this to anyone you don't trust.
+Don't worry though - you can change a token whenever you want on the Apps page.